 Nomadic Murals: Contemporary Tapestries and Carpets

-Nomadic Murals is an exhibition of tapestries by contemporary artists such as Aziz & Cucher, Chuck Close, Alex Katz, Kiki Smith, Nancy Spero, William Kentridge, Fred Tomaselli, and Kara Walker, among others.
+Nomadic Murals is an exhibition of tapestries by contemporary artists such as Aziz & Cucher, Alex Katz, Kiki Smith, Nancy Spero, William Kentridge, Fred Tomaselli, Kara Walker, and Kehinde Wiley, among others.
 The works in the show are conceived and executed as tapestries and not copies of works that already exist in painting or other media.
 These groundbreaking artists worked with experts in the field to create these colorful, magnificent, and monumental artworks.
 Some of the works in the exhibition were produced in collaboration with artisans at Magnolia Editions in Oakland, California, using the Jacquard weaving process first used in 1801; a kind of proto-computer punch card system that when used with the latest technology, produces precise and luscious color and texture.
-Works from other international studios will also be included.
+Works from other international studios are also included.